 - Predictions of a recession in the next twelve months are low.
 When markets correct or experience a bear market during a non-recessionary period, they usually rebound faster than during a sustained downturn in the economy.

 What we are watching:

-The dollar: If the US economy weakens and we see stronger growth elsewhere, the dollar will likely fall.
-That is actually good news, since a weaker dollar helps businesses export their goods overseas and increases the affordability of debt denominated in dollars.
+- The dollar.
+If the US economy weakens and we see stronger growth elsewhere, the dollar will likely fall.
+That is actually good news, since a weaker dollar helps our businesses export their goods overseas and increases the affordability of foreign debt denominated in dollars.
 However, if the US continues to be the best economy, then the dollar will likely get stronger, putting downward pressure on economies both here and abroad.
 We will be following the currency markets closely.

-Politics: we have traditionally believed that politics is not a big factor in market moves beyond headline risk.
-But politics – here and abroad – is dominating the news and can impact business and consumer confidence.
+- Politics: we have traditionally believed that politics has not been a big factor in market moves beyond headline risk.
+But economic politics – here and abroad – is dominating the news and can impact business and consumer confidence.
 Since economic growth is based on consumer and business spending, we are keeping an eye on what happens in Washington DC, London, and Beijing along with other nations’ capitals for political action that could spill over into the economy and influence investor thinking.